Open Now ?

 Commercial kitchen drains have to work extra hard compared to typical household pipes.
 They constantly contend with heavy flows of hot water, grease, food solids, and other materials.
 While cleaning and proper trash disposal help, eventually, most drains will experience a blockage.
 Knowing how to identify and remedy common clogged drain problems quickly is crucial.

 This blog will cover the main causes of blocked drains in commercial kitchen environments.
-We’ll look at signs your drain may be plugged and the first steps to take.
-Advice on clearing minor clogs yourself versus calling a professional will be provided.
+We?ll look at signs your drain may be plugged and the first steps to take.
+We?ll also provide advice on clearing minor clogs yourself versus calling a professional.

 Common Causes of Blocked Drains in Commercial Kitchens